OUR RESERVE STUDY SERVICES

 “Operating Component” expenses are typically expenses that occur on an annual or monthly basis or are below the minimum threshold cost for the Reserve Component list.

 Timing requirements for reserve studies differ with varying state legislation, but every association that has common area components should have a Reserve Study prepared on a periodic basis.
 For California associations, Civil Code section 5550 states a full Reserve Study shall be completed at least once every three years.
-If applying for a Public Report, the Bureau of Real Estate requires a Reserve Study to be completed within the first year after the development is completed.
+If applying for a Public Report, the Department of Real Estate requires a Reserve Study to be completed within the first year after the development is completed.
 It’s very common for associations to have the Reserve Study updated annually.
 This happens for a multitude of reasons, including changes in assessments and updated future costs estimates.
 A Reserve Study should be used to assist a board in making budgetary decisions for the coming financial year.
 This means the Reserve Study should be completed in advance of the board meeting.

 While the law states that a full study should be done every three years, it goes on to state that the Board should review the Study annually.
 Many experts in the field believe the law suggests annual financial analysis updates to the Study, to reflect the financial aspect of the HOA without a site inspection.